• What We Offer

 Picture

-n 2018, Our Neighbors’ Table declared the City of Amesbury our first food-secure community and have laid the groundwork to achieve food security across the 12 communities we serve by 2029.
+In collaboration with partnering agencies, Our Neighbors’ Table is laying the groundwork to achieve food security across the 12 communities we serve by 2029.
 What does it mean for a region to be food secure?

 1. Food is available to every person through an infrastructure that reflects the unique needs and challenges of people who are food insecure, provides both the quantity and quality of food needed to support healthy living, and is sustainable through good times and bad.